videojs/video.js/COLLABORATOR_GUIDE.md

 ```

 It will prompt you for a version change type, so, input `patch` or `minor` or `major`.
+See [deciding what type of version release section][#deciding-what-type-of-version-release].

 When it's done building everything, it'll show you the commit that's made via the default pager (i.e., less).
+At this point you can verify that things look normal rather than, for example, missing all the CSS.

 After exiting the pager, it'll make sure you want to continue with publishing.